RezaShahrestani/programme/legacy/git/git1/homework.md

 ## Exercise 2

-You have hopefully recieved a review on your last week html-css homework.
+You have hopefully received a review on your last week html-css homework.
 If you submitted it later into the week, you might not have a review yet, in that case - wait.
 Be faster next time :).
 If you submitted the homework too late, you are not entitled to a review, but you can still try and ask for one.